About Amy Bell

 Bio

-Amy Bell always, on her mother’s reflection of her as a child, had a natural affinity to social injustices and atunement to the needs of others.
-Amy started uni doing a Bachelor of Arts (philosophy, linguistics, theatre) but changed to Nursing.
-Her brief career as a Registered Nurse helped her realise the importance of authenticity and integrity, and being young, Amy chose to venture off the grid, and live on the frontline of a protest camp on Wiradjuri land, she travelled to visit and support other protest camps in NSW, VIC and TAS.
-Along the way building community, integrity and a deeper understanding of humans in distress.
+Eventually, Amy started uni doing a Bachelor of Arts (philosophy, linguistics, theatre) but changed to Nursing “because it offered employment”.
+Her brief career as a Registered Nurse helped her realise the importance of authenticity and integrity, and being young, Amy chose to venture off the grid, and live on the frontline of a environmental protest camp on Wiradjuri land.
+She travelled to visit and support other protest camps in NSW, VIC, SA and TAS, along the way building community, integrity and a deeper understanding of humans in distress.

-Amy was also involved with the creative community, being part of the Ruby Bloomers community women’s circus, would perform at festivals.
+Amy was also involved with the creative community, and being part of the Ruby Bloomers Community Women’s Circus opened doors to perform at festivals.
 Amy was invited to become event coordinator for Winter Magic Festival in 2011/12.
-Also, initially as a bar volunteer at the Blue Mountains Music Festival 2007, since 2014 being part of the volunteer organising committee.
-More recently, Amy has performed in an all women punk band since 2013, and built an artist profile with her cartoon Daisychain- leading to published work, exhibitions, and a murals.
+Initially volunteering on the bars at the Blue Mountains Music Festival 2007, was lured in 2014 to become part of the volunteer organising committee, and since 2019 has lead the team.
+Amy has performed in an all women punk band from 2014-2020, and built an artist profile with her autobiographical cartoon Daisy- leading to published work, exhibitions, and murals.

-Amy completed her Masters of Art Therapy in 2018 (with Distinction), and currently has a candidature at Western Sydney University Masters of Research (starting as birth trauma and art therapy but shelving that project to complete a study on comic theory and adolescent mental health).
+Amy completed her Master of Art Therapy in 2018 (with Distinction), and in 2025 graduated Master of Research (heuristic study of autobiographical cartooning process).
 Her experience is enriched from her years working as a community mental health support worker and team leader.
 The highlight of her community mental health career was presenting at the 14th International Treatment of Personality Disorders Conference.

 Amy has lived, volunteered and worked on Dharug and Gundungurra country in the Upper Mountains community since 1997.
 She mainly grew up in Wiradjuri country, having moved around country NSW in her childhood and brings the honest and straight-forward values of the country into all aspects of her life.